Indiana Court Records

 How to Seal a Criminal Record in Indiana

-Per IC 35–38–9, crimes that can be sealed are felonies reduced to misdemeanors, misdemeanors, and Class D felonies.
+Per IC 35–38–9, crimes that may be sealed are felonies reduced to misdemeanors, misdemeanors, and Class D felonies.
 Also, expunged orders are issued to seal records; therefore, the process for sealing criminal records is the same as expungement.

-What Crimes Can Be Expunged in Indiana?
+What Crimes May Be Expunged in Indiana?

 - Assaults